 Businesses looking to create an intranet can be put off by the perceived expense and complexity of installing and running one.
 The idea of having to buy a server, putting in the supporting cabling and physical infrastructure, and employing someone to look after said server are just some of the reasons a finance director is likely to veto such a plan.
 But there is another way – a cloud-based intranet or intranet as a service.

-There are numerous advantages for moving away from an on-premise intranet to a solution hosted in the cloud.
+There are numerous advantages for moving away from an on-premise intranet to an intranet software solution hosted in the cloud.

 A cloud-based intranet requires little, if any, capital expenditure, as most of the infrastructure is off-site and maintained by a third party.
 Also, as third parties often run several servers, both physical and virtual, from the same location, the economy of scale means that the running of them would be cheaper, a saving that can be passed on to the customer.
 These costs are usually split into a set-up or installation fee followed by an ongoing commitment, both of which can be classed as operating expenditure.

 If something goes wrong on an on-premise intranet, there might be IT staff with the expertise to resolve an issue.
 But if not, an expert might need to be called in at great expense and delay.
-With an intranet as a service, technical staff will be monitoring the health of a server and could potentially stop an issue before an end user even becomes aware of one.
-In the event that an issue effects the end user there will be service level agreements in place to ensure it is rectified rapidly.
-Want to find out more?
-Browse our website for more information about cloud-based intranets.
+With an intranet as a service, technical staff will be monitoring the health of a server and could potentially stop an issue before an end-user even becomes aware of one.
+In the event that an issue affects the end-user, there will be service level agreements in place to ensure it is rectified rapidly.

 5 Ways As-A-Service is changing the way the enterprise approaches intranets